emilyriehl/yoneda/src/hott/03-equivalences.rzk.md

       ( homotopy-rev B A
         ( triple-comp B A B A retraction-is-equiv f section-is-equiv) ( section-is-equiv)
-        ( homotopy-prewhisker B A A
+        ( prewhisker-homotopy B A A
           ( comp A B A retraction-is-equiv f)
           ( identity A)
           ( second (first is-equiv-f))
           ( section-is-equiv)))
-      ( homotopy-postwhisker B B A
+      ( postwhisker-homotopy B B A
         ( comp B A B f section-is-equiv)
         ( identity B)
         ( second (second is-equiv-f))